List of Miracleman characters: Winter

 The first of Miracleman's children, Winter was conceived with Liz on the night of his rebirth.
-Even while in the womb she exhibits advanced levels of power, being able to keep her mother calm even when she is taken by Gargunza close to birth, and looking straight at the scientist during a scan of her pregnant mother.
-On later meeting a revived Gargunza she implies that even then she would have been powerful enough to prevent him from taking over her body.
+Even while in the womb, she exhibits advanced levels of power, being able to keep her mother calm even when she is taken by Gargunza close to birth, and looking straight at the scientist during a scan of her pregnant mother.
+After meeting a revived Gargunza, she implies that even then she would have been powerful enough to prevent him from taking over her body.
 Miracleman is able to deliver her successfully on October 29, 1982, though she stuns both her parents by saying "ma-ma" mere moments later.
 Winter then takes control of Liz's moods as she rapidly develops.
 She implants her desired name in her mother's mind, swiftly exhausts her supply of breast milk, moves onto solids in a matter of weeks and even develops teeth.
 When Liz takes a few days to visit her sister in Yarmouth, Winter makes the full scope of her developing intelligence clear to Miracleman.
-While powerful and kind, Winter has at this point already evolved much further than the adult superhumans and opts to leave Earth to visit Qys.
+While powerful and kind, Winter has at this point already evolved much further than the adult superhumans and leaves Earth to visit Qys.

-When she returns at the end of 1988 her father has turned Earth into a utopia, something the super-intelligent child is barely impressed by, describing it as a redecoration.
-Miracleman also begins donating his sperm to anyone who wants superhuman offspring of their own; while Earth soon has many of the advanced babies Winter is still revered as the first.
+When Winter returns at the end of 1988, her father has turned Earth into a utopia, something the super-intelligent child is barely impressed by, describing it as a redecoration.
+Miracleman also begins donating his sperm to anyone who wants superhuman offspring of their own; while Earth soon has many of the advanced babies, Winter is revered as the first.
 A storybook based on her adventures called Winter's Tale is hugely popular and her birthday becomes Wintersday, an annual festival where children can choose to do anything they want.
 She continues to visit Earth, including meeting the revived Gargunza in 1993 and being present for the resurrection of Young Miracleman in 2003.